 - Clinical lectures

-Experiential therapy: At The Landing, we employ an “east meets west” approach to treating addictions to substances such as prescription drugs.
+Experiential therapy: At The Landing of Newport Beach, we employ an “east meets west” approach to treating addictions to substances such as prescription drugs.
 We believe in bridging individualized experiences with endeavors that involve groups of clients so that each man who comes to our center is able to recover and optimize his health in a lasting way.
 The following experiential therapies and activities are those we offer our clients so that they can have a truly holistic treatment experience:

 - Hypnotherapy groups